How the program will work

 Law students will be able to enroll in the Summer Institute for credit according to the following plan:

-- The classes in each of the two weeks are organized in three-hour blocks.
+- The classes are organized in one-credit units.

 LAW 843: Advanced Issues in Immigration Policy & Litigation,

-LAW 872: Regulatory Law and Policy: Financial Regulatory Reform or
+LAW 872: Regulatory Law and Policy: Financial Regulatory Reform,